 A person is typically diagnosed with dementia when he or she has reached stage 4 or later.
 Earlier stages usually do not show enough symptoms for a dementia diagnosis.
 That is why a case of stage 4 dementia, despite being in the middle of dementia rating scale numerically, is considered to be “mild dementia” or “early-stage dementia”.
 Stage 5 and 6 are also known as “moderate dementia” or “mid-stage dementia”, or “middle dementia”.
 Stage 7 is referred to as “severe dementia”, or “advanced dementia”, or “late-stage dementia”.

 Benefits Of Home Treatment For Dementia

 A caregiving service can do wonders for you and your loved ones, and there are lots of benefits to hiring experts in the medical field.
-Here are a few aspects of home care that can help persons with dementia manage their day-to-day activities while minimizing safety risks and dementia-induced incidents.
+Here are a few aspects of home care that can help persons with dementia manage their day-to-day activities while minimising safety risks and dementia-induced incidents.

-On-Call Home Care
+On-Call Home Care When You Need It

 End Of Life Planning

 A lot of families dealing with dementia patients find themselves grieving over losing connections with loved ones.
 The disease makes it difficult to reach out, communicate, and spend time with them before conditions gradually worsen.
 When a patient is undergoing home care, a person with dementia and his or her family have more interaction time and personal space to plan for end of life scenario.

 While home care is an effective way to help dementia patients manage their condition, family members and caregivers may find it challenging to provide holistic healing for the loved one with dementia.
 Holistic recuperation means caring for the mind and body along with the psychological factors that affect their overall well-being.
 Aside from palliative care from healthcare professionals, here are several suggestions you and your family can do to improve the quality of life for your loved ones with dementia while they receive care at home.